Welcome to the king of all Lumen reviews; Latestfuel’s in-depth look at the metabolic tracker that is meant to help hack your metabolism.

 - Lumen is being used in a prediabetes clinical trial.

 Take away: For now, the technology seems to work as intended, and it’s based on actual scientific methodologies that are used in professional environments.
-More 3rd party research is needed, but Lumen’s data seems to be accurate.
+However, more 3rd party research is needed, even if Lumen’s data seems to be accurate.

 Nonetheless, for best accuracy it’s important you follow the guidelines: